MDAnalysis/MDAnalysis.github.io/pages/team.md

 However, we hope to eventually acknowledge everyone who has been responsible for a particular role throughout the lifetime of the project.

-If you have participated to MDAnalysis in the past and feel your previous/historical role could be better characterised, please contact us at mdanalysis@numfocus.org to let us know!
+If you have participated to MDAnalysis in the past and your name is missing or you feel your previous/historical role could be better characterised, please contact us at mdanalysis@numfocus.org to let us know!

 | Role                         | Sub-role                       | Historical                                                              |